 Args: tag (S): the status of propagated assignments method (Propagation): the particular propagation to use simplify()

-- tag (idp_engine.Assignments.Status) - - method (idp_engine.Theory.Propagation) - symbolic_propagate(tag=Status.UNIVERSAL)
+- tag (idp_engine.Assignments.Status) - - method (idp_engine.Theory.Propagation) -

 Returns a simpler copy of the theory, with a simplified formula obtained by substituting terms and atoms by their known values.

 Assignments obtained by propagation become UNIVERSAL constraints.